JoeSevenS777/Cross-Border-E-commerce/Python/1688Purchase automation/DXM_Export_Readme.md

 ## Integration With Downstream Pipelines

 Often used together with mapping and 1688 add-to-cart automation.

-Example `.bat` pipeline:
+Recommended pipeline runner:

+- `ADD ALL DXM to CART (AUTO).bat` — runs DXM → verifies a *new* picklist was exported → then runs `add_to_cart_http_1688.py` with auto-confirm enabled.

+If you prefer a pure Python chain:

     python dxm_export_and_audit.py 2
-    python add_to_cart_http_1688.py
+    python add_to_cart_http_1688.py wholesale

 ---